Why is Clearing Browser Cache Necessary?

 Bypassing the cache

-When you encounter strange behavior and website elements are not loaded as expected, you can also try bypassing your cache.
+When you encounter strange behavior and website elements do not load as expected, you can also try bypassing your cache.
 That will force your browser to re-download a web page’s complete, up-to-date content.
 The rest of your cache is not affected.